Nubian ibex: Yaez (Nubian ibex x domestic goat hybrid) physiology studies

 In the 1970s, researchers in Lahav, Israel, began breeding and studying hybrids of Nubian ibex and domestic goats, called "Yaez" ("יעז").
-In one study of these hybrids, plasma testosterone peaked in August and testes size peaked in September–October.
+In one study of these hybrids, plasma testosterone peaked in August and testis size peaked in September–October.
 In a study on reproduction, researchers found that females were more likely to abort their young if they were first-time pregnancies and triplets (as opposed to smaller litters).
 Mortality rates of young were highest in spring and lowest in winter.
 Kid mortality rates increased with a higher proportion of ibex genes.
 When researchers compared the growth rate of male goat and Yaez kids, they found that young goats experience a higher growth rate in spring while Yaez kids grow faster in summer.
 Yaez kids were found to be more susceptible to disease and put on less weight when compared to their purebred parents.